Compete to win

-We started our transformation journey in 2018.
-In the first phase we stabilized our bank, for example by reducing risks and bolstering our capital position.
+Deutsche Bank started its transformation journey in 2018.
+The first phase was about stabilizing the bank, for example by reducing risks and bolstering its capital position.

-Then in July 2019 we started phase two – the most fundamental transformation of Deutsche Bank in two decades.
-This transformation includes a new strategy and a new setup for our bank: We exited non-strategic businesses and assets and focused our bank on market-leading businesses.
-We also set ambitious financial targets.
+In July 2019, phase two started – the most fundamental transformation of Deutsche Bank in two decades.
+This transformation includes a new strategy and a new setup: Deutsche Bank exited non-strategic businesses and assets and focused on market-leading businesses.
+It also set ambitious financial targets.

-Within 18 months, we have put the bulk of the actual transformation and restructuring work behind us.
-Having successfully re-focused our business model, we are gradually moving into phase 3 of our transformation.
-We will focus on ensuring sustainable profitability by growing our businesses while remaining disciplined on costs and capital.
+Within 18 months Deutsche Bank has put the bulk of the actual transformation and restructuring behind itself.
+Having successfully re-focused its business model, the bank is gradually moving into phase 3 of its transformation: focusing on sustainable profitability by growing its businesses while remaining disciplined on costs and capital.

 Four client-centric divisions, well-positioned to grow

-We have created four client-centric businesses, competing to win – a Corporate Bank, an Investment Bank, a Private Bank and Asset Management – and have implemented new leadership teams across all businesses.
-Our results in the third quarter of 2020 demonstrated that our core businesses are stable and resilient, well-positioned to support our clients during challenging times like the COVID-19 crisis:
+The bank’s four core businesses – a Corporate Bank, an Investment Bank, a Private Bank and Asset Management – are stable and resilient and well-positioned to support clients during challenging times like the COVID-19 crisis:

-Each one of our four businesses is well positioned to respond to structural trends that will shape our economy and drive growth in for the years until 2022 and beyond:
+Each business is well positioned to respond to structural trends that will shape our economy and drive growth in for the years until 2022 and beyond:

-- In an aging society, wealth preservation will become more pressing, in particular in times of negative interest rates when there are far fewer risk-free returns available.
+- In an ageing society, wealth preservation will become more pressing, in particular in times of negative interest rates when there are far fewer risk-free returns available,

 - Climate change and social tensions will lead to growing demand for sustainable finance products.